Why study Business Analytics at MC?

 The Major in Business Analytics presents a creative and solid balance between mathematical techniques and business applications and provides flexibility to accommodate a variety of student backgrounds and interests.
 Educated in Maryville College’s strong liberal arts curriculum, graduates of the program are able to meet the many challenges of today’s data-driven business environment.
 The program aims to create experts who understand the complex issues facing organizations; gather, organize and analyze data from a variety of sources; suggest realistic solutions based on solid mathematical reasoning; and communicate findings to a variety of audiences.
 See also the Minor in Analytics.

-Photo of Jace Brittain
+Photo of Eden Carnes

 Chair, Division of Mathematics & Computer Science, Professor of Statistics